plotly/falcon/NEW_CONNECTION.md

 The following are the instructions for adding the Tab React JS file
 1. Add an entry for the connection label

+## Updating the Settings.react.js
+Update the fetchData function to make the calls to appropriate sessions.js backend.
+Currently there is Dialect types for SQL, ElasticSearch, S3 and Apache Drill.
+If your new data source is an SQL Type you will need to add the new Dialect in the fetchData section for SQL types.

 ## New Datastore file
 This file should be added in the following location backend/persistent/datastores